weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 1

 is the standard presentation of a k-form w in an open set Ec R".
-If w =0 in E, then b(x) = 0 for every increasing k-index I and for every x € E.
+If w =0 in E, then b(x) = 0 for every increasing k-index I and for every x  \in  E.

 Note that the analogous statement would be false for sums such as (34), since, for example,